Agneya-D-A/Center-Website-Template/README.md

 You can make this webpage you own by doing the following!
+It's a little long process so be patient :)

-Adding your center details , data and images!
+Adding your center details, data and images!

+Make sure in public > assets you have the following FOLDERS: ContactForm, Footer, ImpactStories, Experiences, Navbar, Home, Gallery, (if you want, then) Extras.
+If any are missing, please create empty folders first.

-Go to src > data.
+Next, Go to src > data.
 Here are all the jsons that need your help.

 1. About.json : Add your center name, descrive your center and add the stats.